Driver licence rules for new NT residents and visiting drivers

 Read about these changes.

-You can drive on your interstate or overseas licence in the Northern Territory (NT) for up to three months.
+You can drive in the Northern Territory (NT) with your interstate or overseas licence for up to three months.

 Under NT law, you must carry your licence with you at all times.

 When to transfer your driver licence to the NT

 If you're staying in the NT for a continuous period of more than three months, you must transfer your licence.

 If you fail to transfer your licence after three months:

 - you must not drive a vehicle on a public street or place.

 - your interstate or overseas driver licence becomes invalid.